fdb/slarg-website/events/2022-10-10-new-research-at-sint-lucas-antwerpen.md

 location: "Showroom - Sint Lucas Antwerpen "
 main_image: https://ucarecdn.com/0726d64d-3637-4646-b048-fb97b6896fa4/
 ---
-This is an afternoon in which new research projects and PhD's are being presented to peers and a wider public.
+Researchers of SLARG who set up a new research project or start up their PhD's will share their research with peers and a wider public.

 Six researchers are presenting and introducing their research question and the methods that will be used to tackle that question.

-There are four new research projects by Tunde Adefioye & Imane Benyecif Khoutoul, Ruth Loos, Joud Toamah and Saskia Van der Gucht.
+* Four new research projects: Tunde Adefioye & Imane Benyecif Khoutoul, Ruth Loos, Joud Toamah and Saskia Van der Gucht.

-There are two new PhD projects: Irma Foldenyi, Charine Gokceyan.
+* Two new PhD projects: Irma Foldenyi, Charine Gokceyan.

 Each presentation lasts 30 min, questions included.